leeweiming3/tp/docs/UserGuide.md

 Examples:
 * `edit_job 1 ti/Quantitative Trader d/Must have strong statistics background v/3`

-> [!NOTE]
+---

-> 1. Even though you can edit multiple job details at once, attribute to edit must be **non-empty**.
+* Even though you can edit multiple job details at once, attribute to edit must be **non-empty**.
 In other words, you must edit **at least one attribute** specified above.
-> 2. Applications involving the job to edit will be updated to involve the edited job.
+* Applications involving the job to edit will be updated to involve the edited job.
-> 3. Editing of the vacancy of a job will fail if the edited vacancy is less than the current number of applications to the job with `OFFERED` status.
+* Editing of the vacancy of a job will fail if the edited vacancy is less than the current number of applications to the job with `OFFERED` status.

+---
 ### Adding a comment on a candidate: `comment`

 Leaves comments on important points to note down for individual candidates during the recruitment process.
 This overwrites existing comment (if any) and displays the resulting candidate.